After Ida oil spill, divers put containment dome on pipeline

 Houston-based Talos Energy said in a statement that its oil spill response contractor had installed the containment dome Monday evening, allowing for the recovery of the oil coming from the sheared-off 1-foot-diameter (30-centimeter-diameter) pipe and transferring it to surface vessels.

-Talos said it does not own the ruptured pipeline that divers identified as the likely source of a mileslong oil slick that has been spreading since the Category 4 hurricane made landfall Aug.
+Talos said it does not own the ruptured pipeline that divers identified as the likely source of an 11-mile-long (18-kilometer-long) oil slick that appeared after the Category 4 hurricane made landfall on Aug.
 29.

 The Associated Press first reported last week that aerial photos showed a large brown and black oil slick spreading about 2 miles (3 kilometers) south of Port Fourchon, Louisiana.
 The broken pipe is in relatively shallow water, at about 34 feet (10 meters) of depth.